Skip to main content

 },

-// will create a semantic represention of the 'abstract.chunks' into 'abstract.chunks.vector'
+// will create a semantic representation of the 'abstract' into 'abstract.vector'

 {